-Seen as this is a “Corpse trail” known for fairies, perhaps this could have been a witch’s house?
+Seen as this is a “Corpse trail” known for Fairies, perhaps this could have been a witch’s house?

 Once to the top you will see the cliff edge, with a very steep and narrow passageway going down the rock.
 This is the “Fairy steps”.

-The Fairy steps are essentially an old coffin trail.
+The Fairy steps is essentially an old coffin trail.
 This is where they used to take the recently deceased in the coffins from neighbouring villages (Where there were no burial grounds) to the village of Beetham.
 Hence the churchyard being opposite to where the trail begins.

 There are still metal rings seen in this cliff face from where they used them to help pull the coffins up.
 How they managed to get coffins up this minute passageway is a complete mystery though.

 Legend has it if you can climb down the passageway without touching the sides the fairies will grant you a wish.
-There is also another myth about fairies making homes here from when they escaped from the witch’s cauldrons.
+There is also another myth about Fairies making homes here from when they escaped from the witch’s cauldrons.

-As you can see someone has indulged into keeping the fairy myth alive by sprinkling glitter all along the passageway.
+As you can see someone has indulged into keeping the Fairy myth alive by sprinkling glitter all along the passageway.